Xenecraft/xenecraft.github.io/readme.md

 * ~~Calendar~~
 * ~~Fix Google Docs Link~~
 * Include a slideshow or something to display in server images
+* Update donations page to show what rewards are available more specifically
 * Install JSON API to:
 see who is on
 see what plugins installed